Milagros Ortiz Bosch: The separation

 Since that meeting in Costa Rica, Milagros would become one of the most important in the political life of Juan Bosch, his personal assistant figures, and was at his side in all circumstances of life.
 The output of Don Juan of the PRD found Milagros in New York, where he walked with his son John on his shoulder, busily seeking healing of his illness.
 She returned to the country at the call of the leader and immediately joined the work of formation of the new party, the PLD.
 Don Juan give her the charge of the education department and then entrusted with the task of organization.

 They spent the first five years, in a long process that caused many misunderstandings and some of the rising desertions of the PLD.
 Milagros stood beside the leader, but at some point began to realize that was losing its own political and professional identity, her life revolved around no longer the leader, but uncle.
 They began to weigh more family ties to politicians and supporters.

 Without even realizing what was happening inside, Milagros suddenly realized that I needed space for his own life.
 That was evident from the election results of 1978.
 Milagros was not in accordance with the proposed formula Bosch the country the same May 17 of that year at the outbreak of the crisis by the attempt of the military chiefs of ignoring the results of elections or a government of national unity was formed.

 The months would determine, thereafter, leaving the PLD and its political aloofness, and forever, Uncle Juan.
 The process was difficult and painful.
 Milagros gathered the closest relatives and informed them about their irreversible decision.
-The die was cast!

-There was no further explanation.
-It was not necessary.
-Many months later Milagros own career began in her old party And he walked.
-As one who does pinions and then taking its first steps ... until he learned to run his own feet.
-And he ran ... a lot!
+Many months later Milagros own career began in her old party and he walked.

-She has never uttered a disrespectful or profane word against his beloved uncle Juan.
-He did while he lived ...
-And much less after death.
-Because, for her, Uncle Juan's memory always be sacred.